jk-tripathy/Prompting-and-Rationale-Generation/README.md

 # Explainable AI

-- Exploring different methods of prompting Large Language ModelsExploring
+- Exploring different methods of prompting Large Language Models
 - Exploring the feasibility of representing an image context in textual form
 - Question Answering and Rationale Generation of using Large Language Model